CORP-2/CORP-2.0/README.md

 ## Position

-A `Position` is roughly the equivalent of a `Title`.
-As person grows in his career, he may learn newer things, thus performing various `roles`.
-Each `role` requires a certain `skill`.
-Each `role` requires the person to be responsible of his `actions` and provides the necessary authority.
+A `Position` is roughly the equivalent of a `Title.` As a person grows in his career, he may learn new things, thus performing various and different `roles`.
+Each `role` requires a certain `skill.` Each `role` requires the person to be responsible for his `actions` and provides the necessary authority for the person to execute the responsibilities necessary for his role.

 ## Skill

-A `Skill` is required by a `role` for performing an `action`. `Skill` is basically knowledge or talent.
+A `Skill` is required by a `role` for performing an `action.` A `Skill` is basically knowledge or talent that a person possesses that allows him or her to fulfill work duties.